 - The dissertation committee includes the mentor and three additional program faculty, including an external member. - The mentor cannot be the chair of the candidacy exam and should not interfere during the process. - The dissertation Committee must approve the Candidacy Topic no later than January 15.
-The student must submit the Candidacy Topic form to the program office for approval. - Students must submit a written Candidacy Proposal to the committee by May 15. - Students must present and defend their Candidacy Proposal by June 15. - A copy of the written report must be submitted to the Program Office.
-Send forms to BSBSGradForms@ucf.edu - If a student fails to pass the exam, a second and final attempt will be granted.
-This should be completed by July 15.
+The student must submit the Candidacy Topic form to the program office for approval. - Students must present and defend their Candidacy Proposal as soon as the entry to candidacy requirements are met, and no later than 10/15 of the 3rd Year.

+Note: Candidacy defense can occur during the semester when the student is on track to complete 57 credits. - A copy of the written report must be submitted to committee and the Program Office 3 weeks before the defense date - If a student fails to pass the exam, a second and final attempt will be granted within 4 weeks of the first attempt, and no later than Nov 15th of the third year.